1. Medical Billing Services by PracticeSuite

 - Real-time claim status dashboard & Real-time financial reporting

 - Complete visibility, accountability, and transparency into all billing activities

 - Run reports.
 Start each day with a plan, end each day with measurable results

-Our 2021 review of outsourced medical billing services earns 5 Stars (See full review).
+Our 2022 review of Claimocity revenue cycle management services earns 5 Stars (See full review).

 The bottom line of any business is top line revenue verses bottom line net-income (EBITA).
 Simply put, we increase collections and reduce cost.

 Engaging physician billing services is like having a fractional CEO that ensures your practice is run like a business.
 This means executing a daily plan with experience, technology, best practices, skill, and hands-on back office management.

 The challenge of running a finely tuned billing office is that success rises and falls on the skills of your billing staff: Top notch Billing Managers are hard to come by and costly.